-DeVry's Healthcare Administration program (first session taught July 2024) is designed to prepare graduates to become managers and support professionals in the healthcare field as well as in related industries.
+DeVry's Healthcare Administration program is designed to prepare graduates to become managers and support professionals in the healthcare field as well as in related industries.
 The program helps develop versatile professionals who, using a collaborative approach, apply knowledge of information systems, policy, accounting, budgeting and analysis in diverse healthcare provider settings.
 The combination of management skills and knowledge of current issues in health services and systems provides Healthcare Administration graduates with a solid foundation on which to begin their healthcare careers.